Characteristics of Ostriches

 Ostrich’s Eggs are the largest of all eggs (the one weighs almost 1.5 kg).
 Though they are actually the smallest eggs relative to the size of the adult bird.
 The eggs are incubated by the females by day and by the males by night for 40 – 45 days.
 This uses the coloration of the two sexes to escape detection of the nest, as the drab female blends in with the sand, while the black male is nearly undetectable in the night.
 Ostrich chicks are reared by both male and female birds, and reach the size of their parents in almost 6 months.

 Ostriches mainly feed on seeds, shrubs, grass, fruit, flowers and insects and swallow pebbles to help in the digestion process.
 They can go without drinking for several days, using metabolic water and moisture in ingested plants.
 Contrary to popular belief, Ostriches do not bury their heads in sand to avoid danger, they lie low and press their long necks to the ground in an attempt to become less visible.
 Their plumage blends well with sandy soil and, from a distance, gives the appearance that they have buried their heads in the sand.

-Animals that prey on ostriches of all ages may include Cheetahs, Lions, Leopards, Wild Dogs and Spotted Hyenas.
-Common predators of nests and young ostriches include Jackals, various Birds of Prey and Egyptian Vultures.
-Ostriches are farmed for their low-fat low-cholesterol red meat which is similar to beef but a little sweeter, eggs, skins and fabulous feathers.
+Animals that prey on Ostriches of all ages may include Cheetahs, Lions, Leopards, Wild Dogs and Spotted Hyenas.
+Common predators of nests and young Ostriches include Jackals, Birds of Prey, and Egyptian Vultures.
+Ostriches are farmed for their low-fat, low-cholesterol red meat which is similar to beef but a little sweeter, eggs, skins and fabulous feathers.